How Often Should Kids Get Dental Checkups?

 Why Dental Checkups Are Important for Children

 Children’s mouths are constantly changing.
 Baby teeth erupt, fall out, and make way for permanent teeth, all while jaws and facial structures continue to develop.
-Regular dental visits allow these changes to be monitored closely.
+Regular dental visits allow these changes to be monitored closely and support a strong foundation of preventive dentistry.

 Benefits of Routine Dental Visits